Series B · In-house · Design System · Developer Tools

 02 - Token System

-I defined a dark-first token architecture separating brand primitives, semantic aliases, and data visualisation colours.
-Semantic tokens covered status states (success, error, warning, running), interactive states (hover, focus, disabled), and data density levels.
-The dark-first decision reflected both the technical aesthetic and the practical reality that engineers work in the dashboard under varied lighting conditions for extended periods.
+Dark-first token architecture separating brand primitives, semantic aliases, and data visualisation colours.
+Semantic tokens covered status states (success/error/warning/running), interactive states, and data density levels.

 03 - Component Build

-I built the Figma component library with full state variants for every component — covering default, hover, focus, disabled, error, and loading states.
-Data table, chart, and form components were given highest priority given their frequency of use.
-Every component was documented with usage guidelines, do/don't examples, and accessibility notes.
+Figma component library with full state variants - default, hover, focus, disabled, error, loading.
+Data tables, charts, and forms prioritised given frequency.
+Every component documented with usage guidelines, do/don't examples, and accessibility notes.

 04 - Engineering Collaboration & Handoff

-I ran structured design review sessions with engineering leads, walking through component specs, token values, and interaction behaviour.
-I used Zeplin for handoff and Confluence for token and component documentation.
-Contrast ratios were validated against WCAG AA for dark backgrounds across all text and interactive components.
+Structured design reviews with engineering leads walked through component specs, token values, and interaction behaviour.
+Zeplin for handoff, Confluence for docs.
+Contrast ratios validated against WCAG AA across dark backgrounds.

 05 - Knowledge Transfer

-I led a series of knowledge transfer workshops with the engineering team to embed design system governance into their workflow.
-These sessions covered how to consume the Figma library, how to request new components, and how to maintain existing components as the product evolved — ensuring the system outlasted my direct involvement.
+Workshops embedded design system governance into the engineering team's workflow - how to consume the library, request new components, and maintain the system as the product evolved.
+The system outlasted my direct involvement.

 Key Design Decisions